Vancouver Centre (federal electoral district)

 Vancouver Centre (Vancouver-Centre) is a federal electoral district in British Columbia, Canada, that has been represented in the House of Commons of Canada since 1917.
-It is the riding with the biggest Japanese community in Canada.
-As per the 2021 census, 2.4% of the population of Vancouver-Centre is Japanese.
+It includes the neighbourhoods of downtown Vancouver, the West End, Yaletown, False Creek and Stanley Park.
+The riding is relatively gentrified due to policy efforts; it has some of the highest property values in Vancouver, a large business and commercial district with office buildings and a large LGBTQ population.

 Geography

 The riding includes the neighbourhoods of Yaletown, the West End, Coal Harbour, Downtown Vancouver, western Strathcona, eastern Kitsilano, and False Creek South.
 The heavily urbanized electoral district is by far the most densely populated in Western Canada, with most of its residents living in mid and high rise apartments.
 The riding has a diverse, multi-generational demographic.